src-d/guide/engineering/conventions.md

 * Include `Dockerfile` in the top-level directory of the project.
 * Use latest [alpine](https://hub.docker.com/_/alpine/) or [busybox](https://hub.docker.com/_/busybox/) whenever it is possible.
 Use latest [debian](https://hub.docker.com/_/debian/) stable-slim otherwise.
 * If needed to reduce image size, use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

+## Error Handling

+* If it is idiomatic in your language, prefer early handling of errors and return early (more info: [Avoid Else, Return Early](http://blog.timoxley.com/post/47041269194/avoid-else-return-early), [GuardClause](http://wiki.c2.com/?GuardClause) and [HandleErrorsInContext](http://wiki.c2.com/?HandleErrorsInContext)).

 ## Others